-Remember that you’ll have to have some expertise before starting tutoring, so make sure you read up on my link if you want to learn how to become an expert at something fast.
+Remember that you’ll have to have some expertise before starting tutoring, so make sure you read up on my link to learn how to become an expert at something fast.

 8. Part-Time Jobs in Kenya – Dropshipping

-Dropshipping is one of the most accessible side hustles out there – all you need to find a drop shipper and start selling products on your website.
+Dropshipping is one of the most accessible side hustles out there – all you need to do is find a drop shipper and start selling products on your website.

-Keep in mind that finding the right dropshippers will take some time, so you need to spend at least a few weeks researching and testing out all of your options.
+Keep in mind that finding the right dropshippers will take some time, so you must spend at least a few weeks researching and testing your options.

 9. Selling Physical Products

-Selling physical products online is one of the most popular side hustles out there – all you need to do is find the right products and list them on your Jiji or Facebook.
+Selling physical products online is one of the most popular side hustles – all you need to do is find the right products and list them on your Jiji or Facebook.

-Freelancing is typically regarded as one of the most straightforward side projects. – all you need to do is sign up for UpWork or Fiverr and start applying for gigs.
-Ensure that you have some experience if you want to get a good rating from your clients!
+Freelancing is typically regarded as one of the most straightforward side projects. – all you need to do is sign up for UpWork or Fiverr and apply for gigs.
+Ensure you have some experience if you want to get a good rating from your clients!